- Browse Popular Online Universities

-"Tutors and institutions work hard to ensure that cheating is almost impossible on an online course."
+"Course instructors and institutions work hard to ensure that cheating is almost impossible on an online course."

 "Students considering online study should not be deterred by old-fashioned ideas about ‘real’ degrees only being awarded by campus-based institutions."

 An important aspect that determines the quality of a study experience is the level of support that students receive.
 Many students worry that online institutions will not be able to provide the support that they need.
-This concern is increasingly being recognized by online education providers, and many are working hard to ensure that students’ needs are met in all areas.
+This concern is increasingly being recognized by online learning providers, and many are working hard to ensure that students’ needs are met in all areas.

 Student Support Teams

-A dedicated Student Support team often exists in many institutions; the sole function of this team is to provide pastoral care and support.
-Online (and part-time) students can experience problems and issues that are unique to this mode of study, and it’s important that the team you liaise with are experienced and sympathetic to this.
-Their advice can cover financial troubles to family commitments, and can range from minor technology niggles all the way up to something as major as a bereavement.
+A dedicated Student Support team often forms the core of online institutions' student support functions.
+The sole responsibility of this team is to provide pastoral care and support.
+Online (and part-time) students can experience problems and issues that are unique to this mode of study, and online learning institutions' Student Support teams will be experienced and sympathetic to the range of issues experienced by online learners.

 This isn’t the only support you receive on an online course; your fellow students are also a great source of help and advice.
 Using online discussion forums provided by the institution, WhatsApp and even Facebook groups, students can create an online community that supports each classmate as they overcome obstacles together as a group.

-In-house & Freelance Tutors
+In-House & Freelance Instructors

 The role that personal and pastoral support plays in an online student’s success cannot be overstated.
 However, academic support also plays a vital role in creating a supportive learning environment.

 Academic feedback can sometimes be tough to receive, particularly if you’ve put a great deal of effort into a piece, but this can often be the first step towards improvement and greater confidence.
-Your tutors will always provide constructive commentary, giving tips and advice for the future, and this can then lead to improved confidence in decision-making and broader subject-specific understanding.
+Your instructors will always provide constructive commentary, giving tips and advice for the future, and this can then lead to improved confidence in decision-making and broader subject-specific understanding.

-During your course research, make sure you’ll receive the academic support you’ll need; check the office hours and availability of your tutors, the turnaround time for receiving your grades and the qualifications of the course leaders.
+During your course research, make sure you’ll receive the academic support you’ll need; check the office hours and availability of your instructors, the turnaround time for receiving your grades and the qualifications of the course leaders.